transcript/samsa2/README.md

 **Annotation:** Annotation is completed using [DIAMOND, an accelerated BLAST-like sequence aligner.](https://github.com/bbuchfink/diamond)  (Why DIAMOND?
 At a standard rate of 10 annotations per second, a standard BLAST approach would take several months to finish - just for a single file!)

+*Note: DIAMOND is set by default to run in fast mode, where it prioritizes speed.
+If you are especially concerned about accuracy, you can change DIAMOND to sensitive mode by editing lines 162 and 199 in the master_script, replacing "--fast" in the DIAMOND command with "--sensitive".
+This may significantly increase memory requirements.*

 **Aggregation:** DIAMOND returns results on a per-read basis, a bit like a ticker tape or a line item receipt.
 In the aggregation step, Python scripts condense these line-by-line results to create summary tables.

 **Analysis:** R scripts use DESeq to compute most significantly different features between control vs. experimental samples.
 These R scripts generate a tabular output with assigned p-values and log2FoldChange scores for each feature.
 These 'features' can be either organisms or specific functions.
 R can also create graphs showing visual representation of the metatranscriptome(s).